adriancm93/website/content/publication/conference-paper/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
-publication: In opensourcefootball.com
+publication: Open Source Football
 publication_short: In *Open source Football*

 abstract: Michael Lopez posted not long ago a great article explaining how Generalized Additive Models (GAMs) are a good way to measure non-linear effects of explanatory variables x on response variable y.
 Lately, I’ve been playing around with linear and logistic mixed-effects models, so I thought about combining these with GAMs to estimate the probability of completion per Quarterback while accounting for non-linearities, especially on air yards.